Crunch US-Ukraine talks to begin as Starmer urges ‘positive outcome’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-All eyes will be on Riyadh this week as discussions kick off between White House and Ukrainian delegations in the Saudi Arabian capital as part of an intensive week of diplomacy to find a deal to end the war.
+All eyes will be on Saudi Arabia this week as discussions kick off between White House and Ukrainian delegations in the country as part of an intensive week of diplomacy to find a deal to end the war.

-Prime Minister Sir Keir Starmer told US president Donald Trump he wanted the talks in Riyadh to have a “positive outcome” that would see military aid and intelligence-sharing resume when the pair spoke on Monday evening.
+Prime Minister Sir Keir Starmer told US president Donald Trump he wanted the talks to have a “positive outcome” that would see military aid and intelligence-sharing resume when the pair spoke on Monday.

 The US leader paused the supply of weapons and crucial information for Kyiv’s war effort following his public spat with Ukrainian president Volodymyr Zelensky.

-Meanwhile, military chiefs from potential members of the so-called “coalition of the willing” will meet in Paris on Wednesday, with French officials indicating around 30 countries could take part.
+Meanwhile, military chiefs from potential members of the so-called “coalition of the willing” will meet in Paris, with French officials indicating around 30 countries could take part.

 Chief of the Defence Staff Admiral Sir Tony Radakin will attend for the UK before Defence Secretary John Healey meets opposite numbers from France, Germany, Italy and Poland in the French capital on Wednesday.